zhang8473/CSCEfficiency/README.md

    Advanced Usage of [Step2_PlotAll.py](https://github.com/zhang8473/CSCEfficiency/blob/master/NtupleAnzScripts/Step2_PlotAll.py):
    <pre> python Step2_PlotAll.py arg1 arg2 </pre>
    * arg1 is the name of the directory that stores the TagandProbe result files;
-   * arg2: "lct_effV"+arg2 and "seg_effV"+arg2 are the root TDirectory name in the TagandProbe result root file. arg2 can be specified as "bkg" or "sig" for background and signal modeling;
+   * arg2 is the postfix of the root TDirectory name in the TagandProbe result root file, for lct, the TDirectory name is "lct_effV"+arg2 and for segment, the TDirectory name is "seg_effV"+arg2.
+Moreover, arg2 can also be specified as "bkg" or "sig" for background and signal modeling;
    * Example1(plot default efficiencies): python Step2_PlotAll.py
    * Example2(for systematic -- bkg modeling): python Step2_PlotAll.py . bkg
    * Example3(for systematic -- sig modeling): python Step2_PlotAll.py . sig